SpektraSystems/Microsoft-Cloud-Workshop/enterprise-ready-cloud/README.md

 ## Verify Virtual Machine
 You are provided a [Visual Studio cummunity- Windows 2016](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.VisualStudioCommunity2017onWindowsServer2016x64?tab=Overview) with additional softwares configured with lab-vm named.
 FQDN of the virtual machine and administrator credentials are provided in the lab details page.
 You can remote into the virutal machine using the provided credentials and validate the following:

-> Note: jumpvm is provisioned in the resource group, in which you have reader role access.
-Once you login to Microsoft Azure Portal, you can navigate to this VM to find more details.</br></br>
+> Note: lab-vm is provisioned in the resource group **ODL-erc-41071**.
+Once you login to Microsoft Azure Portal, you can navigate to this VM to find more details.

 # Known Issues